India to begin quest for final Paris quota in Pistol - www.lokmattimes.com

 India to begin quest for final Paris quota in Pistol

-New Delhi, April 11 Three Indian women air pistol shooters are all set to begin their quest for ...
+Rio De Janeiro [Brazil], April 12 : Three Indian women air pistol shooters are all set to begin their ...

-New Delhi, April 11 Three Indian women air pistol shooters are all set to begin their quest for the lone remaining quota place left to be won in the pistol discipline overall, as the ISSF Final Olympic Qualification Championship Rifle/Pistol, gets underway in the Brazilian city of Rio De Janeiro from Friday.
+Rio De Janeiro [Brazil], April 12 : Three Indian women air pistol shooters are all set to begin their quest for the lone remaining quota place left to be won in the pistol discipline overall, as the International Shooting Sport Federation (ISSF) Final Olympic Qualification Championship Rifle / Pistol, gets underway in the Brazilian city of Rio De Janeiro from Friday (April 12- April 20).

 Two teenagers, Asian Games champion Palak and Chandigarh's Sainyam, as well as Palak's Haryana teammate Surbhi Rao, will try and claim the second Paris Olympics quota place in Women's 10m Air Pistol.

-It will be India’s 20th quota place in Shooting, which will also ensure a possible 24th and 25th start for the squad in Paris, come end July.
+It will be India's 20th quota place in Shooting, which will also ensure a possible 24th and 25th start for the squad in Paris, come the end of July.

 Indian shooters have already won a record 19 quota places for the Paris 2024 Games, including all eight in Rifle, seven in Pistol and four in Shotgun.
 Esha Singh had earlier in the year won the first Women's Air Pistol quota place with a gold medal finish at the Asia Olympic Qualifiers in Jakarta.